piercefreeman/mountaineer/README.md

 export default Home;
 ```

-We add some boilerplate functionality to our component to:

-- Expand a text input when the "New TODO" button is clicked
-- Allow the user to enter in a new todo description
-- Create that todo when the "Create" button is clicked

 `useServer()` exposes our `add_todo` function so we can call our backend directly from our frontend.
 Also notice that we don't have to read or parse the output value of this function to render the new todo item to the list.
 Since the function is marked as a sideeffect, the frontend will automatically refresh its data after the function is called.